Why You Should Go on a Culinary Vacation in Vietnam

 You can expect your cup to be sweeter and richer than what you’re accustomed to in the West.
 They use condensed milk to make most of their coffee, and while there, those brave souls among you can try their famous weasel coffee.
 Yes, that’s actually a thing and quite a popular one at that!

-2. Get rural in Can Tho
+2. The Floating Markets in Can Tho

 Vietnam is a mixture of urban and rural lifestyles that sometimes mingle together in different regions.
 However, if you’re looking to take things slow and see the other, more relaxed side of the country, by all means – head to the renowned Mekong Delta and explore its surrounding villages.